ddddddeon/rainbowgen/README.md

 ./rainbowgen.sh [-sql] [/path/to/wordlist.txt]
 ```

 Passing the ```-sql``` flag will prepare the hashed wordlist as an SQL statement for database insertion.
+Otherwise, a plain text file is output.

 If no filename argument is passed, rainbowgen will prompt for the wordlist path.